6 Work-From-Home Nursing Jobs

 Though most nursing is done in clinics or hospitals, there are work-at-home positions available to nurses.
 Some of these jobs are in the field of telehealth and allow you to practice medicine remotely.
 Others require skills in addition to a nursing degree, such as project management experience or an IT background.

 Many work-at-home jobs for nurses are tied to a physical office location and require licensing in a specific state.
 Some of them are contract, remote positions, while others involve telecommuting part- or full-time.

 Medical Call Center Agent

-Typically medical call center nurses perform telephone triage, give medical advice or check on patients’ well-being and health habits.
-Insurance companies and medical BPOs (business process outsourcers) hire nurses for these jobs, which are typically employment positions, though some may be for independent contractors.
+Medical call center nurses perform telephone triage, give medical advice, or check on patients’ well-being and health habits.
+Insurance companies and medical business outsourcers hire nurses for these jobs, either as employees or independent contractors.
 Training is usually done online at home as well.
-Most often these jobs are for RNs and BSNs, not LPNs.
-Though, some companies need LPNs in customer service positions (see work-at-home jobs for LPNs).
+Most often these jobs are for RNs and BSNs, though there are also work-at-home jobs for LPNs.

 Online Instructor/Course Developer

 Online education is a growing field that is conducive to working at home.
-Subject matter experts are needed in every field that is taught online—and nursing is no exception.
-Tech-savvy nurses with teaching experience may be able to use those skills in distance education --either working as an instructor or in developing nursing courses.
+Subject matter experts are needed in every field that is taught online, including nursing.
+Tech-savvy nurses with teaching experience may be able to use those skills in distance education, either working as an instructor or in developing nursing courses.

-These jobs are for online colleges and "brick-and-mortar" schools as well as private companies that develop courses and training materials.
-Usually, a master's degree is the minimal requirement, but often a Ph.D. is preferred.
+These jobs can be found through universities, online colleges, and private companies that develop courses and training materials.
+Usually, a master's degree is the minimum requirement; in some cases, a Ph.D. is preferred.